SyedMisbahGit/aangan/MAINTENANCE.md

-# College Whisper - Maintenance Guide
+# Aangan - Maintenance Guide

-This document outlines the maintenance procedures and review checklists for the College Whisper platform.
+This document outlines the maintenance procedures and review checklists for the Aangan platform.

 ## Table of Contents